codebar/tutorials/ruby/lesson4/tutorial.md

 ## What is a class?

 A class is a way of representing an object, a blueprint for describing how it should look and behave.
-It enables us to package up data, and the ways in which it can be changed.
+It enables us to package up data, and define the ways in which it can be changed.

 To define a class we need to specify the keyword **class**, followed by the name we want our class to be known by, then the keyword **end** to close the definition.